 For RA personnel only, in addition to the above, the person may be a citizen of the country where the RA is located.

-For PKIs operated at Rudimentary and Basic Assurance, there is no citizenship requirement specified.
+For PKIs operated at Rudimentary Assurance there is no citizenship requirement specified.

 Background Check Procedures

 ACA personnel shall, at a minimum, pass a background investigation covering the following areas: